 Elote, which means corn in Spanish, has also become synonymous with the dish—ears of corn that have been boiled or grilled, sometimes slathered in mayonnaise, but always rolled in Mexican farmers cheese, sprinkled with a little bit of powdered chile and dressed with a squeeze of lime.
 Many trace the dish to the streets of Mexico City, but it can be found in city centers throughout the country.
 Here in the U.S., I’ve had it artfully topped with a zigzag of lime mayo, sprinkled with cilantro, even rolled in crushed Flamin’ Hot Cheetos.
 For this recipe, I checked in with Osorio, owner of Osorio Tacos y Salsas, so we could leave all those American trends behind and take the dish back to its roots.

 Osorio grew up on a farm in Oaxaca where his mother still plants corn today.
 While he moved to Michigan in 1987 at age 21, he remembers her boiling the beloved crop when it was to be eaten fresh as it is here.
-“You boil with the husk [to] keep the steam, and all the flavor is inside,” says Osorio.
+“You boil with the husk [to] keep the steam, and all the flavor is inside,” Osorio says.

-While this enthusiastic farmer-at-heart does not offer Mexican street corn on his brick and mortar menu, he does sell it from the company’s summertime food truck, which is parked next to Bayside Market on US-31.
+While this enthusiastic farmer-at-heart does not offer Mexican street corn on his brick-and-mortar menu, he does sell it from the company’s summertime food truck.
 Whether you buy this beloved Mexican classic from Traverse City’s own “elote man” or try your hand at cooking it at home, Osorio tells me that it tastes best when it is “close to the fields.”
 Fortunately, here in the Heartland, we’ve got that covered.

 Photo by Miguel Osorio